port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 The exporter is deployed using a Helm chart installed on the cluster.
 Once it is set up, it continues to sync changes, meaning that all changes, deletions or additions are accurately and automatically reflected in Port.

 The helm chart uses a YAML configuration stored in the integration within your Portal.
-This configuration describe the ETL process responsible for loading data into the developer portal.
+This configuration describes the ETL process responsible for loading data into the developer portal.
 The approach reflects a golden middle between an overly opinionated K8s visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

 Here is an example snippet from the integration configuration which demonstrates the ETL process for getting `ReplicaSet` data from the cluster and into the software catalog: